Geneon USA

 Geneon Entertainment (USA) Inc. (abbreviated as Geneon USA) was an American anime, multimedia production and distribution company that was owned by Geneon Entertainment.
 It was primarily involved in the production and distribution of anime from Japan to North America.

 The company was founded in December 1985 by Pioneer Corporation, first as LaserDisc Corp. of America, Pioneer LDCA, then Pioneer Entertainment, later Geneon USA), being specialized in translating and distributing anime and related merchandise, such as soundtracks across the region.
-After declining fortunes, it was shut down in 2007, with several of their properties being distributed to other companies, such as Funimation, Sentai Filmworks, Discotek Media, and Nozomi Entertainment.
+After declining fortunes, it was shut down in 2007, with several of their properties being distributed to other companies, such as Funimation (later Crunchyroll, LLC), Sentai Filmworks, Discotek Media, and Nozomi Entertainment.
 In 2008, a year after the shutdown of its North American branch, Geneon merged with Universal Pictures Japan to form Geneon Universal Entertainment Japan, LLC; later known as NBCUniversal Entertainment Japan.

 Etymology

 The name Geneon is a portmanteau of the English words, generate and eon.